apache/incubator-kie-drools/.github/pull_request_template.md

 **Thank you for submitting this pull request**

 **NOTE!:** Double check the target branch for this PR.
-The default is `main` so it will target Drools 8 / Kogito / Optaplanner 8.
+The default is `main` so it will target Drools 8 / Kogito.
 If this PR is not strictly related to drools and kogito project in `drools.git`, it should probably target `7.x`as a branch

 **Ports** If a forward-port or a backport is needed, paste the forward port PR here